WuerthPhoenix/tornado/doc/61-tornado/engine-configuration.rst

    given command.
 -  **rules-upgrade** : Checks the current configuration and, if available, upgrades the rules structure to the most recent one.
+-  **filter-create** : Creates a filter at the root level of the current configuration and of the open drafts.

+   Parameters:

+      - **--name**: The name of the filter to be created.
+      - **--json-definition**: The JSON representation of the filter.

+   In case a Node with the same name already exists at the root level of the configuration, the following will happen:

+      - If the existing node is a Ruleset, it will be renamed to: `<ruleset_name>_backup_<timestamp_in_milliseconds>`.

+      - If the existing node is a Filter having a different `filter` definition, it will be renamed to: `<filter_name>_backup_<timestamp_in_milliseconds>`.

+      - If the existing node is a Filter having the same `filter` definition, nothing will be done.

 Each CLI command provides its own help and usage information, you can display using the ``help`` command.